ioBroker/ioBroker.history/docs/en/README.md

 - `integralInterpolation` - (optional) when using aggregate method `integral` defines the interpolation method (defaults to `none`).
     - `linear` - linear interpolation
     - `none` - no/stepwise interpolation
-- `integralTotal` - calculates one integral over all defined time interval

 The first and last points will be calculated for aggregations, except aggregation `none`.
 If you manually request some aggregation you should ignore first and last values,